ousia/iRaccoonShow/README.md

 * Lawrence Lessig gave the original talk at the O’Reilly Open Source Conference in 2002.

 * Leonard Lin created the first Flash presentation and posted it [online](http://randomfoo.net/oscon/2002/lessig/).
-(Originally released under a Creative Commons Attribution–ShareAlike license.)
+(Originally released under a Creative Commons Attribution–ShareAlike license.
+ActionScript code kindly reissued under the BSD 3-clause license [here](https://github.com/lhl/free_culture/)].)

-* Matthias Kramm develops [SWFTools](http://swftools.org/), a GNU GPL software that makes all the Flash generation.
+* Matthias Kramm develops [SWFTools](http://swftools.org/), a GNU GPLv2+ software that makes all the Flash generation.

 * Jono Bacon developed [RaccoonShow](http://www.jonobacon.org/files/raccoonshow-0.6.tgz), the first tool that enabled the recreation from a Flash file  from PDF slides and recorded video.
 (Released under the GNU GPLv2 license.
-Abandoned project.)
+Abandoned project, but kindly reissued under the GPLv2+ [here](https://github.com/jonobacon/raccoonshow/).)

 * Sergio Costas developed [SuperShow](http://www.rastersoft.com/programas/supershow.html), which allows the user to recreate a presentation from a video file and the slides in PDF format.
 (Released under the GNU GPLv3 license.
 Abandoned project.)